aiden-tepper/euphony-cli/README.md

 - Thanks to the developers and communities behind Python, LilyPond, and FluidSynth for creating and maintaining these powerful tools that make Euphony-CLI possible.
 - A special shoutout to the music theory community and my previous music theory professors for providing the inspiration and knowledge that fuel this project.

+## Audio Plugin Progress

+A JUCE-based audio plugin is currently in development (by myself), in which the program's features can be used via a GUI and MIDI can be easily generated and dragged into projects.
+The JUCE library would allow shipping of the plugin binaries to all major DAWs through AAX, AU, and VST plugin formats.
+This next phase of the project quickly blew up in scope, and if you're interested in getting involed, please feel free to reach out!

+You can track my current work at (https://github.com/aiden-tepper/euphony)[https://github.com/aiden-tepper/euphony].

 ## Future Plans

-A JUCE-based audio plugin is currently in development (by myself), in which the program's features can be used via a GUI and MIDI can be easily generated and dragged into projects.
-The JUCE library would allow

 - **Integration with MusicXML**: For wider compatibility with music notation software.
 - **Expanded Harmony Options**: Including more exotic chords and voice leading techniques.
 - **User Interface Enhancements**: To make Euphony-CLI even more intuitive and powerful.
 - **Collaboration Features**: Enabling multiple users to work on harmony lines simultaneously.

-Stay tuned for updates as we continue to develop Euphony-CLI into an even more versatile tool for music composition, production, and education.
+Stay tuned for updates as I continue to develop Euphony-CLI into an even more versatile tool for music composition, production, and education.

+## Reference

-## Rules
+### Rules

 > The main concerns of composers writing homorhythmic, homophonic music were both unity and independence.
 This seems contrary at first.
 However, unity is a vertical dimension concern (the chords), while independence is a horizontal concern (the lines).
 Each of these concerns is addressed in princples of voice spacing.
 > [Sun Music School](https://sunmusicschool.weebly.com/uploads/2/5/4/5/25453716/voice_leading.pdf)
 * Unity